kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/index.md

 # :octicons-cloud-16: Connecting Cloud Storage

 Data from cloud storage providers can be loaded to the Kolena platform by creating integrations.
-Integrations can be managed by users with admin roles by navigating to the "Integrations" tab on the [:kolena-organization-16: Organization Settings](https://app.kolena.io/redirect/organization?tab=integrations) page.
+Integrations can be managed by organization administrators by navigating to the "Integrations" tab on the [:kolena-organization-16: Organization Settings](https://app.kolena.io/redirect/organization?tab=integrations) page.

 <div class="grid cards" markdown>
 - [Amazon S3](./amazon-s3.md)